I think that a lot of clarity can be gained by distinguishing between leaders and workers in the context of software development. The workers:

-- Selling the product
+- Sell the product

-- Doing customer support
+- Do customer support

 To wrap up, you should always keep the leader-to-worker-ratio in mind.
 If you are a worker, you should try to keep the number of leaders involved in a topic to a minimum by being selective in your communication.
-It is often a bad idea to invite too many leaders to a meeting or to add too many of them to an email communication.
+It is often a bad idea to invite too many leaders to a meeting or to add too many of them to a discussion.
 You might think that you are doing a good thing by informing everybody, but in practice you will just slow everybody down.
 Remember: It is easier to ask for forgiveness than to get permission!
 Also, you should avoid any topics with a high concentration of leaders if you value quick progress and smooth sailing.
-If you are a leader, you can help by not doing anything especially by not getting involved in every topic.
+If you are a leader, you can help by not getting involved in every topic.
 Only get involved if you have to or if you are asked to by a worker.
 Your team will perform better and the topics you do get involved in will be more pleasant as you are welcomed there.
 When you are needed, you should step in with enthusiasm and with the necessary bravery to make hard decisions.